 First let’s clarify the difference between capturing a picture and biometric data.
 A good comparison for this is getting a speeding a ticket…when the camera flashes, the picture is processed through an electronic system to identify the car and matches this against information held in database to identify the owner.
-This is the same for biometric use, the system has a data base of images which it will compare the new image against to see if they are the same person by matching features such as eyes, nose etc. Unless the image is run through a system like this it is not defined as biometric data.
-Taking a photograph for a person to use as part of a badge making process or in an evacuation list to assist identification would not constitute biometric data.
+This is the same for biometric use, the system has a database of images which it will compare the new image against to see if they are the same person by matching features such as eyes, nose etc. Unless the image is run through a system like this it is not defined as biometric data.
+Taking a photograph for a person to use as part of a badge making process or in an evacuation list to assist identification would not constitute biometric data as defined in Recital 51 of UK GDPR – ‘The processing of photographs should not systematically be considered to be processing of special categories of personal data as they are covered by the definition of biometric data only when processed through a specific technical means allowing the unique identification or authentication of a natural person.’
 Before collecting data for biometric use, the system will seek consent of the individual using the system to use it for this purpose.
-Only by giving this can the image be used for this purpose.
+Only by giving this data be used for this purpose.

 The short answer is no you don’t with certain exceptions.
-The longer answer is that there are legal obligation placed on schools to keep registers of those who attend site for various reasons including The Education Act and The Health & Safety Act.
-This legislation requires schools to keep records and the choice of how they do this is down to them.
-Additional consent is required for using biometric identification, but this obtained from visitors as they arrive.
-Should you wish to use this with staff (under GDPR ) and students (under GDPR and guidance from the DfE (https://goo.gl/PWDaeX)) you will be required to obtain consent before implementing its
+The longer answer is that there are legal obligations placed on organisations to keep registers of those who attend site for various reasons including The Health & Safety Act and Fire Regulations.
+This legislation requires organisation to keep records to ensure accurate evacuation but the choice of how you do this is down to you.
+This legislation provides the lawful grounds for the processing of data as listed in Article 6 of the UKGDPR – Lawfulness of Processing.

-The only cases where personal data could be displayed on the system are:
+The only cases where personal data could be displayed on the InVentry screen system are:

-- When the system is set up to allow ‘quick pick’ which retains data for a period of time agreed with the school to allow quick signing in for visitors returning within the agreed timescale.
+When the system is set up to allow ‘quick pick’ which retains data for a period of time agreed with the customer to allow quick signing in for visitors returning within the agreed timescale.

-- The school preregisters visitors for events or regular visitors to make signing in quicker.
+The customer has pre-registered visitors for events or regular visitors to make signing in quicker.

-- In the case of visitor entering their own details, the system will be/is set up to ensure that they are asked for their consent for this to be displayed.
-In the case of preregistered visitors, it is the responsibility of the school to gain consent for this when arranging the pre-booking.
+In the case of visitor entering their own details, the system will be/is set up to ensure that they are asked for their consent for this to be displayed.
+In the case of pre-registered visitors, it is the responsibility of the customer to gain consent for this when arranging the pre-booking.